ispedals/Rikachan-Android/README.md

 ### Options
 See http://mzl.la/MGnc0n for how to access the options

+## Known Issues
+* It is not possible to select a link
+* Tapping near a link causes the link to be pressed instead of the word
+* The popup is not optimized for small screens

 ##Development
 To use in Firefox for Desktop, install the addon, debug the addon, and in the console type ```context.rcxMain.toggle()``.